 Benefits Delivery at Discharge Allows Active-Duty Service Members to Get a Head Start on VA Claims

 Wounded Warrior Project® (WWP) can help active-duty service members who qualify for BDD navigate the claims process.
-WWP’s™ VA-accredited national service officers dedicate themselves to helping military members get the benefits they’ve earned in a manner that honors their service.
+WWP® has a team of VA-accredited national service officers dedicated to helping military members prepare strong, accurate applications.

 Service members can do things on their own to help with their VA claims, but having the support of veterans service organizations like WWP can make the process less stressful.